gkxvall/ByteFlow/README.md

 ![ByteFlow](logo.png)

-ByteFlow is a **focused PyTorch** image-classification trainer built around one idea: **keep images compressed on disk** and **decode a sample only when the `Dataset` is asked for it**.
+ByteFlow is a a DataLoader on steroids, A **PyTorch focused** image-classification trainer built around one idea: **keep images compressed on disk** and **decode a sample only when the `Dataset` is asked for it**.
 Nothing preloads full images at startup, decodes during the initial folder scan, or caches the whole dataset in RAM.
 The goal is a **small, readable, benchmarkable** baseline you can grow later.

 ---